Frugal (but safe!) Canning Hacks

 Instead, you can line the bottom of the stock pot with canning rings (the screw bands), or put table knives on the bottom, fanned out so that the jars can be set on top.
 I've tried both methods but I felt that my jars were too unsteady inside.

 I was able to find a round cake rack at Amazon that fit my stock pot perfectly.
-Measure the inside of your pot so you'll know what size to look for.
+Measure the inside of your pot so you'll know what size to look for, and buy a stainless steel rack so it won't rust.

 Or you might be able to find a wooden rack of some kind that will fit inside your stock pot.